pslucas0212/OCP47-IPI-vSphere-Install/README.md

  5. We need your vCenter’s trusted root CA certificates to allow the OCP installation program to access your vCenter via it's API.
 To download the vCenter cerfiticate go to Fyour vCenter homepage, click Download trusted root CA certificates link (see right hand side of the homepage).

    <img src="images/certs.jpg" width="950"/>
- 6. Unzip the download.zip that contains the certs.
-In the resutling certs folder you'll see subfolders for linux, mac and windows.
+ 6. Unzip the download.zip file that contains the vCenter certs.
+In the resutling certs folder you'll see three subfolders for linux, mac and windows.
 You can use the "tree certs" command to see the files and file structure.

    <img src="images/treecertsv2.jpg" width="350"/>
- 7. Run the following commads to update your stystems...
+ 7. Run the following commands to update your system trust.

     sudo cp certs/lin/* /etc/pki/ca-trust/source/anchors
     sudo update-ca-trust extract